Land Between the Lakes Vacation Itinerary

 Things to bring:

 Food for the week – meal plan ahead and shop.
 Bring things in coolers.
-There are not many places to eat or shop, especially in 2020.
 Plan to pack lunches and grill for dinner!
 Simple breakfasts too.
 Lots of snacks!

 You favorite smores ingredients

 Water bottles for everyone plus a big jug for your car, fill with water and ice when you leave the house

 Paper maps!
 I’m serious.
 Phone service is spotty so you need maps.
 Screen shot maps of things on our Land Between the Lakes Vacation itinerary before you go and store the images on your phone.

 Nets for fishing along the edge of the lake

 Hats with brims all around